KNU-BIST/lab-management/README.md

 ---

-*This repo is managed by the KNU RNA-seq Lab.
+*This repo is managed by the KNU BIST Lab.
 For questions about the system contact @masud-l.*